 this morning on a sofa in Molde.

-A watershed performance in the Molde forum the Molde audience have not had the equal of for many years.
+A watershed performance in the Molde Forum — the Molde audience have not experienced anything like it before.
 The proceedings started with the information from the stage that Misha Mengelberg was stuck in the elevator.
 Something like this had never happened in the Forum before.
 Was it true?
 Or was it an intended gag?
 Had the concert started already?
 A warning of what was to come?

 At last, Misha enters the stage.
 Walks very, very slowly in a circle around the grand piano, frail legged, with a cane as support.
 On his way to what? «Woff!», he says (barking? sighing?), evidently totally immersed in his own world.

 He pulls himself together.
 Turns around and returns to the piano.
 Absentminded he lays the cane over the strings.
 While Tyshawn is wandering about with a terry-cloth as sound source, «woff!».
 We are starting to suspect something unconventional is afoot.